 1140 NC-705 SEAGROVE, NC | TUESDAY TO FRIDAY 10AM-4PM AND SATURDAY 10AM-5PM

-To find out more about this event and other participating Seagrove Potters’ events visit www.DiscoverSeagrove.com
+To find out more about Seagrove Potters on the Tour visit www.DiscoverSeagrove.com

 Our shop hours are Tuesdays – Fridays 10AM to 4PM and Saturdays 10AM to 5PM or by appointment, but if you see the OPEN flag hanging out front then please stop in.
 To make an appointment please call Kate Waltman at (336) 267-1545.